jstetich/Lake_Water_Quality/Original_Data/DATA_SOURCES.md

 since 2010.

-We requested supplementary data from Portland Water District, which manages long-term Sebago Lake MOnitoting, and recieved the file 'Sebago export 2_24_2020.xlsx'.
-PWD staff infomred us that they share their data with DEP electronically, so it may not get incorporated into the on-line data, which is gathered principally through volunteer lake associations and the VLMP.
+We requested supplementary data from Portland Water District, which manages long-term Sebago Lake Monitoring, and received the file 'Sebago export 2_24_2020.xlsx'.
+PWD staff informed us that they share their data with DEP electronically, so it may not get incorporated into the on-line data, which is gathered principally through volunteer lake associations and the VLMP.